theocar/react-guidelines/README.md

 					)
 				}

-				// ... and to display what was selected
 				// Note that this could have been handled by a child component, it would still be
 				// In the scope of this component.
 				{